molpopgen/fwdpy11/doc/pages/tstypes.rst

 The key to efficiency is how these linked lists are updated as you move from tree :math:`i` to tree :math:`i+1`.
 Given an approprate set of indexes, these lists are only updated at the positions that differ between the two trees.
 In practice, adjacent trees are highly-correlated, meaning that very few values need updating.
-The construction of these indexes is described immediatlely above the description of "Algorithm T" in the Kelleher et al. (2016) describing msprime_.
+The construction of these indexes is described immediatlely above the description of "Algorithm T" in the Kelleher et al. (2016) paper describing msprime_.

 .. _msprime: http://msprime.readthedocs.io
 The building of those indexes is a key determinant of performance for algorithms on tree sequences.
 Fortunately, you